 Stress is our body’s biological response to threats and challenging situations.
 Stress stimulates your natural survival mechanism in response to danger, called the “fight or flight” response.
 The stress response causes an increased production of specific stress hormones – with the primary hormone being cortisol.

 In the short-term, stress is beneficial.
 However, chronic stress may lead to unwanted health conditions including high blood pressure, a hindered immune system, and cardiovascular disease.

 In this article, we’ll review how to harness the positive effects of stress through an active lifestyle and how to manage it in other areas so you can live your best life.

 What doesn’t kill you makes you stronger

 When we push (stress) ourselves to perform better at work, school, or socially, we grow.
 We also grow stronger from adversity.
-Although, too much long term chronic stress can cause irreversible damage.
-Here’s 8 ways to manage that.
+Although, too much long-term chronic stress can cause irreversible damage.
+Here are 8 ways to manage that: